top of page

 St. Peters Basilica

 Saint Peter's is a magnificent structure.
 The absolute size is almost incomprehensible.
 (The Statue of Liberty would comfortably fit under the dome.)
 The area under the dome marks the burial place of St. Peter, the apostle to whom Jesus gave the keys of heaven and hell.
 Look up at the inscription at the base of the dome.
-It is the bible verse, Matthew 16:18: "You are Peter, and upon this rock I will build my church."
-(In Latin, Tu Es Petrus...)
+It is the Bible verse, Matthew 16:18: "You are Peter, and upon this rock I will build my church."
+(In Latin, Tu es Petrus et super hanc petram aedificabo ecclesiam meam.)

-I strongly encourage taking a taxi to St. Peter's.
+Pro Tip: I strongly encourage taking a taxi to St. Peter's.
 It is an enjoyable walk if you have the time; but on a short time frame a cab fare is well worth it!
+(If you are comfortable with it, the subway is an excellent alternative too.
+But the stop is a few blocks away from the basilica and requires some orientation as you exit the station.)

 Pantheon